randombullet321/CSWG/README.md

 Let me know which of your next address to ping and I should be able to ping from my webserver (192.168.175.99) to your other server (10.0.3.3)

 If this works both ways, we have finally finished the VPN setup.

+# Additional quality of life improvements

+You can add a static route from your LAN devices to the ZeroTier instance.
+This will offload requests to your router and reduce a hop.